 In India, there is some example of taxes are given below:

 - Electricity Duty

-Placement of a Current liabilities in the balance sheet: –
+Placement of Current liabilities in the balance sheet: –

-The placement of a current liabilities in the balance sheet, This is a group of balance sheet which shown seperate.
+The placement of a current liabilities in the balance sheet, This is a group of the balance sheet which shown separately.
 These are shown in the following format of the balance sheet and highlighted with orange colour: –